The following article is sponsored by Air Canada.

-London is the place to be this summer.
-Thousands of tourists from all over the world will be flocking to the city for the Summer Olympics, and while all of the iconic tourist attractions like Big Ben and the London Eye are worth a visit, lines are bound to be long and exceptionally crowded.
+London is the place to be anytime of the year, and while all the iconic tourist attractions like Big Ben and the London Eye are worth a visit, lines are bound to be long and exceptionally crowded.
 If you’re into traveling more like a local, here are some of the capital of the UK’s best-kept secrets for history and sightseeing.

 Whitechapel Bell Foundry

 The Whitechapel Bell Foundry is actually listed in the Guinness Book of World Records as the oldest manufacturing company in Britain.
 Since 1570, the company has been manufacturing bells, including a few that you might have heard of – the original Liberty Bell and the bell that rings from inside Big Ben every hour.
 The Foundry now occupies a building that retains the same facade as it had in 1670.
 Tours are offered, but they are available sporadically, only twice or three times a month so they fill up fast and must be booked way in advance.
 Even if you can’t secure a tour, you can still visit the Foundry’s shop and museum, and admire the centuries-old building still in use today.